 Now, the VOA Learning English program Words and Their Stories.
 This program explores the history and usage of common expressions in American English.

-Today we talk about a time when half the world is waking from the dark, cold winter months.
-Spring!
 We often describe spring as a time of rebirth, renewal and awakening.
 Many trees are blossoming and early flowers are pushing through the earth.

 Things are coming to life!

 When the weather turns warm, many people suffer from spring fever.
 Common “symptoms” of spring fever include not being able to focus on school or work, taking long walks, or falling in love.

 So, are you actually sick when you have spring fever?